SIGPLAN/SIGPLAN.github.io/Resources/LaTeXClassFile.md

 title: "SIGPLAN LaTeX Class File"
 ---

-SIGPLAN commissioned the construction of a LaTeX class file for SIGPLAN conference papers.
-The current version of the LaTeX class file is available on the [Author Information](/Resources/Author) page.
-This page archives older versions of the LaTeX class file for historical reference.
+**NOTE:** The `sigplanconf` format was used for SIGPLAN events occuring before August 2017.
+It has been superceded by the [`acmart` format](/Resources/Author).
+This page archives older versions of the LaTeX class file for historical reference only.

 * version 3.6 (released 20161220)
     - [`sigplanconf.cls`](/sites/default/files/sigplanconf/3.6/sigplanconf.cls)